cs50nestm/cs50labs/variables/README.md

 help50 make variables
 ```

-Once you feel you've corrected any errors, execute `make variables` again, and repeate this process until no more errors appear.
+Once you feel you've corrected any errors, execute `make variables` again, and repeat this process until no more errors appear.

 Then execute your program, by typing in the following, again followed with enter: